-The rotary cutter has revolutionized the sewing and craft world.
-This wonderfully simple tool is the answer to effective ‘clear–cut’ pattern cutting and crafting.
-The rotary cutter ensures sharp, definite and obvious cutting lines and that is the essence of ‘clear cut’.
+This tutorial will show you how to use a rotary cutter - a tool that has revolutionized the sewing and craft world.
+This wonderfully simple tool is the answer to effective pattern cutting and crafting.
+The rotary cutter ensures sharp, definite, and obvious cutting lines, and that is the essence of ‘clear cut’.
 In addition, learning how to use a rotary cutter makes cutting patterns and shapes quicker and easier.
 What more could be asked of a cutting tool?

-Ask yourself 3 little questions to get your ‘clear cut’ answer!
+Ask yourself 3 little questions to get your answer!
 What, why, and how.

 Let's talk about:

 - What are rotary cutters?